projectatomic/adb-atomic-developer-bundle/README.rst

 Interested in Contributing to this project?
 ===========================================

-We welcome issues and pull requests.
+We welcome new ideas, suggestions, issues and pull requests.
 Want to be more involved, join us:

 * Mailing List: `container-tools@redhat.com`_
 * IRC: #atomic and #nulecule on `freenode`_
-* Meetings:
-   *  Planning and Integration Meeting:

-      every Wednesday at 1230 UTC in a Bluejean `Video Conference`_.
-      Alternately, a local `phone access number`_ may be available.
-      (1 hour)

-   *  Team Standup/Review

-      every Monday at 1300 UTC in IRC `freenode`_ #nulecule (.5 hour)
+* Weekly Standup/Review/Plannng Meeting: Every Monday at 1300 UTC in #nulecule (`freenode`_) for 0.5 hour.

-**Note:** These meetings, mailing lists, and irc channels may include discussion of other Project Atomic components.

 Documentation is written using `reStructuredText`_.
 An `online reStructuredText editor`_ is available.